Right to clothing: Right to freedom from cruel, inhuman or degrading treatment or punishment

 There is a large potential for "abuses of trust, for humiliations and various physical abuses in medical and institutional settings, especially in relation to women and children, the disabled and elderly."
 If a person is denied access to adequate clothing – especially essential clothes, such as undergarments – it is possible that they may be rendered vulnerable to cruel, inhuman, or degrading treatment or punishment under the ambit of Article 5 of the UDHR.
 Such denial would include forcibly taking clothes, and is of particular importance in the context of detention and prisons: "[o]ne can literally be left naked in the midst of power, a tragic condition [...] seen too often in prisons, in war and in concentration camps."
 Examples of such abuses in Abu Ghraib prison in Iraq and Guantanamo Bay have found to have caused serious mental illnesses, including post-traumatic stress disorder, resulting from forcing prisoners to strip naked and parade in front of female guards, as well as male detainees being forced to wear female underwear.

+Gender expression

+For transgender and gender-nonconforming people, the choice of clothing is a fundamental medium for affirming and communicating their gender identity.
+Principle 19 of the Yogyakarta Principles explicitly recognizes that the freedom of expression encompasses the right to express one's identity through dress.